Dhivya631/SparkFoundation-BasicBankApp-Task2/README.md

 Description

-    ->Banking System App which keeps track of its user's and their transaction history.
+    Banking System App which keeps track of its user's and their transaction history.